Course - Cybernetics and Robot Control - AIS4001

 Oral exam.
 The re-sit exam is an oral exam the following semester.

-This course also contains compulsory assignments.
-The assignments may consist of the following:
+This course also contains compulsory work.
+The work may consist of the following:

-Both individual and team assignments may be given.
+Both individual and team work assignments may be given.
 Assignments are designed to help students achieve specific course learning outcomes, and formative feedback is given during the semester.
+Compulsory work must be passed in order to take the exam.
+More information is provided at the start of the semester.

 Specific conditions